heartfield/ff-midnight/README.md

 ## ⚙️ Installation

-1. As a prerequisite you should use the default Firefox dark theme.
+1. As a prerequisite you should use the Firefox dark theme.
 It can be selected on the `about:addons#themes` page.
 2. Firefox does not load userChrome.css or userContent.css automatically anymore.
-To change this go to the `about:config` page, search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set the option to `True`.
+To enable this go to the `about:config` page, search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set the option to `True`.
 3. Find your Profile folder (Profile folder names are different for everyone):
 Go to the URL `about:support` > Profile Folder > Show in Finder (MacOS) or Open folder (Windows).
 Alternatively go to `about:profiles` > Root Directory > Show in Finder (MacOS) or Open Folder (Windows).